-For the past couple of weeks, I’ve been focusing primarily on the connections between ELA and the arts.
-These connections have always come more naturally to me, even though as a music teacher, math is integrated daily in my classroom.
+For the past couple of weeks, I’ve focused primarily on the connections between ELA and the arts.
+These connections always come naturally to me.
+Even though as a music teacher, math is integrated daily in my classroom.
 Today, I’d like to step outside my comfort zone to share a lesson plan on how one of the standards for mathematical practice can be integrated through several arts contents.
-This practice can be integrated into the arts classroom easily while maintaining the integrity of the arts themselves, and inversely, the arts can be integrated into the general classroom to support this practice in math content.
-This math and art lesson plan has been developed for kindergarten, but could be adapted for other grade levels by choosing various patterns.
+This practice can be integrated into the arts classroom easily, while maintaining the integrity of the arts themselves, and inversely, the arts can be integrated into the general classroom to support this practice in math content.
+This math and art lesson plan developed for kindergarten, can be adapted for other grade levels by choosing various patterns.

 Integrating Math and the Arts through Pattern